-Figure above: The Central England Temperature area
+Figure above: The Central England Temperature area (with apologies to the Welsh)

 My Version of Central England Temperatures